filamentphp/filament/packages/admin/docs/02-resources/06-relation-managers.md

 Please ensure that any pivot attributes are listed in the `withPivot()` method of the relationship *and* inverse relationship.

-### Scoping attachable models
+### Scoping available models

-You may want to apply a scope to the models available for attaching in a relation manager:
+You may want to apply a scope to the models available to `AttachAction` or `DetachAction`:

 ```php
 use Filament\Tables\Actions\AttachAction;